Bella Hadid Bares Her Relaxed Self In A Steamy Bubble Bath Video

 Hadid has also made a commitment to herself to play a long-term game of Jenga against herself.
 Every day she removes another large wooden block from the large wooden tower, unfortunately without saying why she is doing this.
 The bombshell model has also revealed that she really enjoys adult coloring books to help her enjoy her some much needed down time.
 John Hopkins University believes this to be a very therapeutic practice.

-Friends ‘Till The End
+Friends ‘Til The End

 The young model, who celebrated turning 20-years-old just last October, has admitted that she has been collecting bath time rubber duckies since she was about 19.
-She has a name for each and every one of her yellow friends and her collection includes the likes of Reynaldo, the bikini-wearing Paula and ‘the temperamental one’, who refused to blow bubbles.
+She has a name for each and every one of her yellow friends and her collection includes the likes of Reynaldo, the bikini-wearing Paula and “the temperamental one,” who refused to blow bubbles.

 “It’s nice to have friends who will always greet you when you get home.”